 Foreign trade of the German furniture industry

-The foreign trade deficit of the German furniture industry amounted to € 1.8 billion in 2018, down 14% on the previous year.
-Furniture exports increased by 2.7% with furniture imports stagnating.
-Exports must be expanded significantly in the coming years in order to consolidate the position of the German furniture industry.
+The German furniture industry's foreign trade deficit in 2021 was around 1.8 billion euros, an increase of 37 percent year-on-year.
+Furniture exports increased by around 15 percent and furniture imports by 18 percent.
+Exports must be expanded significantly in the coming years to consolidate the position of the German furniture industry.

 German furniture exports up in 2021

 Furniture "Made in Germany" is particularly popular abroad.
 Almost one in three pieces of furniture (32.2 percent) made in Germany is now exported.
 In 2021, sales abroad increased by just under 15 percent to almost 8.4 billion euros.
 The largest export market, France, developed particularly dynamically with an increase in exports of almost 26 percent.
 The other important markets in Europe also showed a positive trend.
 Sales to Switzerland were up by around 9 percent, and to Austria and the Netherlands by around 13 percent each.
 On the British market, there was a strong increase of 16 percent following the signing of the trade agreement with the EU.
 The most important non-European market for German furniture manufacturers continues to be the USA, where furniture worth 252 million euros was sold (plus 13 percent).